Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Low complexity detection

 As expected, the choice of weighting matrices $\{\mathbf{A}_k\}$ greatly impacts detection performance.
 Within the context of this work, we consider three designs from~\cite{VilaInsa2024}: \begin{enumerate} \item \textit{Energy detector (\acrshort{ed}):} Widely used in the literature for its simplicity and because it is optimal under the isotropic channel model from Sec.~\ref{ssec:iso}~\cite{Chowdhury2016}.
-It is constructed with $\mathbf{A}_{\mathrm{ED},k}\triangleq\id{N}/\trace(\mathbf{\Gamma}_k)$. \item \textit{High \acrshort{snr} (\acrshort{hsnr}):} It is the high \acrshort{snr} approximation of the \acrshort{ml} detector for general fading corresponding to the case studied in Sec.~\ref{ssec:general}.
-Its associated weighting matrix is $\mathbf{A}_{\mathrm{HSNR},k}\triangleq\mathbf{\Gamma}_k^{-1}/N$. \item \textit{Assisted best quadratic unbiased estimator (\acrshort{abque}):} It is a decision-directed implementation of the \textit{\acrfull{bque}} (see~\cite{VilaInsa2024}).
-The output $\{\widehat{x}_k\}$ of a first hard decision from \acrshort{ed} is used to compute the weighting matrices of \acrshort{abque}, defined as $\mathbf{A}_{\mathrm{ABQUE},k}\triangleq\mathbf{\Gamma}_k\covmat{\bsf{r}\vert \widehat{x},k}^{-2}\bigm/\|\mathbf{\Gamma}_k\covmat{\bsf{r}\vert \widehat{x},k}^{-1}\|_{\frob}^2$.
+It is constructed with $\mathbf{A}_{\mathrm{ED},k}\triangleq\id{N}/\trace(\mathbf{\Lambda}_k)$. \item \textit{High \acrshort{snr} (\acrshort{hsnr}):} High \acrshort{snr} approximation of the \acrshort{ml} detector for general fading corresponding to the case studied in Sec.~\ref{ssec:general}.
+Its associated weighting matrix is $\mathbf{A}_{\mathrm{HSNR},k}\triangleq\mathbf{\Lambda}_k^{-1}/N$. \item \textit{Assisted best quadratic unbiased estimator (\acrshort{abque}):} Decision-directed implementation of the \textit{\acrfull{bque}} (see~\cite{VilaInsa2024}).
+The output $\{\widehat{x}_k\}$ of a first hard decision from \acrshort{ed} is used to compute the weighting matrices of \acrshort{abque}, defined as $\mathbf{A}_{\mathrm{ABQUE},k}\triangleq\mathbf{\Lambda}_k\covmat{\bsf{r}\vert \widehat{x},k}^{-2}\bigm/\|\mathbf{\Lambda}_k\covmat{\bsf{r}\vert \widehat{x},k}^{-1}\|_{\frob}^2$.
 Then, a second detection round is performed on the received data with them. \end{enumerate} The complexity of detecting a codeword with any of these schemes (without the pre-processing) is $O(KN)+O(K\ln K)$, which does not scale with $\vert\mathcal{X}\vert$, contrary to \acrshort{ml} detection.
 This is especially relevant in the context of \acrshort{pm}, whose alphabet size can grow as fast as factorially.
+A summary of detection complexity is given in Table~\ref{tab:detectors_comparison}.
+Although the \acrshort{ed} is less complex, its performance is several orders of magnitude worse than the other detectors, up to the point of being unusable in practice.
+Moreover, the \acrshort{hsnr} and \acrshort{abque} detectors present the same complexity, but the latter's performance is superior, as it is shown next.